Designing Block Messages

 # Bad

 message: "This action is temporarily unavailable.
-Try again later."Contract denials are deterministic.
-The same call with the same arguments and the same principal will always be denied.
+Try again later."Rule blocks are deterministic.
+The same call with the same arguments and the same principal will always be blocked.
 "Try again later" is misleading -- the agent will retry indefinitely.
-If the denial is conditional on something the agent can change, name that thing explicitly:
+If the block is conditional on something the agent can change, name that thing explicitly:

 # Good

-message: "Deploy denied without a ticket reference.
+message: "Deploy blocked without a ticket reference.
 Attach a ticket_ref to the principal and retry."Threatening or anthropomorphizing messages

 # Bad